 - You can edit or delete files inside your Drop Box

-With these three sharing method broken down, I hope you will have learn more about how to share documents between users of a same Mac.
-If you have any question or comment, please do ask in the comments section.
+With these three sharing methods broken down, I hope you have learned more about how to share documents between users of the same Mac.
+If you have any questions or comments, please use the comments section.